Raynard S. Kington: Grinnell College

+Kington officially ended his presidency at Grinnell College on June 30, 2020.

-Andover
+Phillips Academy Andover

-In December 2019 Kington was selected to be the 16th Head of School of Phillips Academy in Andover, an elite boarding school with 1100 students.
-He took over the role in the summer of 2020, succeeding John Palfrey who resigned to become the head of the MacArthur Foundation.
-Kington is the first African-American and openly gay head of school in the academy's 240+ year existence.
-He began his leadership there as the school was grappling with the Covid-19 pandemic.
+In December 2019, Kington was appointed by the Board of Trustees as the 16th Head of School of Phillips Academy in Andover.
+He took over the role on July 1, 2020, succeeding John Palfrey.
+Kington is the first African-American and openly gay head of school since the academy was founded in 1778.

-Family
+Kington has served on the governing council of the National Academy of Medicine and on the boards of the American Council on Education and the Des Moines Arts Center.
+He currently serves on the boards of RAND, Beth Israel Lahey Health, The Pew Charitable Trusts, and the National Opinion Research Center at the University of Chicago.

+Personal life

 Kington is married to Peter T. Daniolos, a professor of child and adolescent psychiatry at the University of Iowa.
 They have two sons.